7rikazhexde/auto-video-trimming-export/README.md

 Set an empty time information in the time_list key (list) in ```[trim_info]``` of ```media_info.toml```.

 * trimming and exporting process
-  For Mac, use QuickTime Player from AppleScript.For Windows and linux, use MoviePy.
+  For Mac, use QuickTime Player from AppleScript.

+  For Windows and linux, use MoviePy.

   Each process is automatically detected and processed based on platform information.

   MoviePy can be used for Mac, but QuickTime Player is used because QuickTime Player is faster for export processing.

   If you want to use MoviePy on a Mac, change ```self.__pf``` to something other than ```'Darwin'```.

 ### Notes